Sjmarf/ember/docs/element_guide.rst

 These size types are available from the :code:`ember.size` module, and allow elements to have 'implicit' sizes - this means that the integer values represented by these size types aren't absolute; instead, their values are based on some condition.

-One of these size types is :py:class:`ember.size.FitSize`.
+One of these size types is :py:class:`ember.size.Fit`.
 When used as a size value for a Container, it tells the Container to set its width/height relative to the width/height of its contents.
 In the example above, we can use this size type inplace of :code:`(200, 100)` as the size of the HStack.
 This means that if we change the contents of the HStack later, we won't need to update the size of the container to match.
 This is a huge benefeit when you have a large element tree with many elements that need to depend on the size of their contents.

-Let's create a :py:class:`FitSize<ember.size.FitSize>` object, and use it as the size for our HStack.
-The same FitSize instance can be used in as many places as you like - you don't need to create a new one each time if you don't want to.
+Let's create a :py:class:`ember.size.Fit` object, and use it as the size for our HStack.
+The same size.Fit instance can be used in as many places as you like - you don't need to create a new one each time if you don't want to.

 .. code-block:: python

-    fit_size = ember.size.FitSize()
+    fit_size = ember.size.Fit()

     view = ember.View(
         ember.HStack(